geon/ae/readme.md

 ```

 Instead of trying to work in the "normal" synchronous world, all data is returned as soon as possible to be wrapped up in a promise.
-From there, `then` is used to transorm it furher.
+From there, `then` is used to transform it further.

-This is a contrieved example, but I find that this style of coding makes the code more readable, writable and maintainable.
+This is a contrived example, but I find that this style of coding makes the code more readable, writable and maintainable.

 However, common methods like `map` and `reduce` don't work well with `then`.
 This library